JaviMaciasG/PhD-TFM-TFG-LatexTemplate/README.md

 - Convert the `biblio/biblio.bib` file to ISO-8859-1 encoding

+## Collaboration with your advisor or colleagues

+### Using GitHub for Version Control

+I strongly recommend using [GitHub](https://www.github.com) to keep track of your LaTeX source code.
+Version control allows you to:

+- Track changes over time.
+- Collaborate with your advisor or colleagues.
+- Keep a backup of your work in a remote repository.

+You will find lot of useful information on [GitHub](https://www.github.com) out there, so that I will not bore you here with the details

+### Managing the revision of the document

+In order to manage the revision of the document (by your advisor for example), you can make use of the [GitHub](https://www.github.com) repository tools.
+I also found useful the revision process by using the `todonotes` package.
+It is installed by default and we defined some useful macros at the end of the `Config/myconfig.tex` file.
+Check them if you are interested.

 # Disclaimer & request for help & offer to help

 There is a lot of work to do in documenting this template, and I'll do my best to do it, but I can't promise you anything.
+I know the structure and complexity of the template can be overwhelming when you first face it, so that I would like you to contribute with ideas or suggestions on how to make it easier to understand and use.

 There are a lot of bad and very unprofessional coding habits (see Book/Makefile for a sample), but I'm not an expert and I just tried to make things work out of the box.
 It would be great if you can contribute in any way to improve this template, so that [drop me a message](mailto:javier.maciasguarasa@uah.es) or consider submitting a pull request.